 Consultancy involves a high level of responsibility and pressure.
 There can be some stress as there will be tough targets and tight deadlines to meet, as well as the occasional challenging project (or customer).
 However, if you are able to keep a cool head and communicate effectively, look after your health both inside and outside of the office and be sure to enjoy some downtime, you will create the emotional strength to deal with all sorts of undesirable situations.

 Want to develop a fulfilling career in tech innovation and IT consultancy?
-Join us at the Carrièrebeurs at Amsterdam RAI on April 6th & 7th to learn about what we do and discover opportunities to begin an exciting career with us.
+Take a look at our services around enterprise integration, data analytics, API management and managed services or check out the current vacancies to begin an exciting career with us.